-In Letting Go of Selfishness, I Am Liberated
+43. In Letting Go of Selfishness, I Am Liberated

 Almighty God says: “In the dispositions of normal people there is no crookedness or deceitfulness, people have a normal relationship with each other, they do not stand alone, and their lives are neither mediocre nor decadent.
 So, too, is God exalted among all; His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man.
-Such people are like angels: pure, vibrant, never complaining about God, and devoting all their efforts solely to God’s glory on earth” (“Chapter 16” of Interpretations of the Mysteries of God’s Words to the Entire Universe in The Word Appears in the Flesh).
+Such people are like angels: pure, vibrant, never complaining about God, and devoting all their efforts solely to God’s glory on earth” (The Word, Vol. 1.
+The Appearance and Work of God.
+Interpretations of the Mysteries of “God’s Words to the Entire Universe”, Chapter 16).
 God’s words show us that a normal person’s disposition contains no crookedness, deceit, selfishness, and despicableness.
 Sincerely taking on God’s commission, working harmoniously with brothers and sisters, and doing all they can for their duty are the most basic things a person should be able to do.
-I used to live by satanic philosophies such as “Everyone for himself and the devil take the hindmost” and “A student will usurp the teacher’s place.”
+I used to live by satanic philosophies such as “Every man for himself and the devil take the hindmost” and “Once a student knows everything the master knows, the master will lose his livelihood.”
 I was selfish, despicable, crooked, and crafty, totally lacking a human likeness.
 It wasn’t until I experienced the judgment and chastisement of God’s words that these satanic dispositions of mine began to change.

 Not long after that, the leader sought out Brother Zhang to discuss an important task.
 My heart quickened when I heard about this.
 I thought, “I’ve been in the team longer than Brother Zhang.
 Why wouldn’t the leader want to talk to me?
 Am I not as good as him?
 I’ve been the one training him, but now he’s the golden child and I’m pushed aside.
 He’s in the limelight and I’m forgotten.
 If I keep teaching him, won’t he learn even faster?
 If he gets an important position, who will look up to me then?”
 So in our work together from then on, when I saw Brother Zhang run into difficulties, I didn’t want to help him out.
 Our progress suffered as a result of these things not being resolved in a timely fashion, and this ended up holding up the church’s work.
 I felt a little guilty and uncomfortable, but I didn’t reflect on myself at all.
 One day my armpit suddenly started itching, and I just couldn’t get it to stop.
 Even applying an ointment didn’t help.
 The next day, my arm started hurting so much I couldn’t move it.
 I realized that this condition was no coincidence, so I came before God in prayer and seeking.
 I said, “Oh God, this condition has started so suddenly.
 I know that Your good will is behind it.
 But I’m too insensitive and I don’t know what Your will is.
 Please enlighten me and guide me.”